ArnoVdH/photoblog/content/blog/2020/morrowind.md

 title = "In Praise of Morrowind"

 +++
 I don't know exactly when I played The Elder Scrolls III: Morrowind for the first time, but I've kept coming back to it for more than a decade.
 It has inspired lots of dreaming, writing and discussion among friends and even a pen & paper tabletop roleplay campaign.
 It has been a game I came back to every few years.
-What is it that makes Morrowind such a cult classic?
+But what is it that makes Morrowind such an enduring cult classic?
+And is it really better than its sequels?

 ### Amount of cliffracers eradicated in my most recent playthrough: 155